 $$\text{Adjusted Base Period’s Market Capitalization} = \frac{\text{New Market Capitalization Including New Listing}}{\text{New Market Capitalization Excluding New Listing}} * \text{Base Period’s Market Capitalization}$$

 Let’s illustrate the concept of adjustment to base with the following hypothetical example.
-First, imagine that the initial conditions of the outstanding shares and its prices as under:
+First, imagine that the initial conditions of the outstanding shares and their prices are as follows:

-Now suppose company ‘A’ offered 25 stock dividends.
-This corporate action of offering stock dividend has direct effect on the number of outstanding shares and stock price of company ‘A’.
-The changes in number of outstanding shares and stock price happen as described in this article.
-For the moment, lets present the final changes in outstanding shares, prices and their corresponding market values as under:
+Now, suppose company ‘A’ offered 25 stock dividends.
+This corporate action of offering stock dividends has a direct effect on the number of outstanding shares and the stock price of the company ‘A.’ The changes in several outstanding shares and stock prices happen as described in this article.
+For the moment, let’s present the final changes in outstanding shares, prices, and their corresponding market values as follows:

 Following the above table, we have: